Skip to main content

 • Context-less — Anonymous Aspects that run without user identity (banners, toasts, modals, vendor loaders)

-• Context-aware — Aspects that read session context via dbk.sessionInfo(), use OIDC, load personalized vendor SDKs, or use the mobile JSBridge token flow
+• Context-aware — Aspects that read session context via dbk.sessionInfo(), load personalized vendor SDKs, or use the mobile JSBridge token flow

 For a closer look at how Aspects work, see the Aspects Overview and the Web Technical Reference sections.